It’s More Fun In The Philippines

 Toiletries

-Bring these travel essentials in sachet form to avoid heavy luggage: soap, toothpaste, towels, pack wet tissues and toilet paper.
+To prevent bulky luggage, carry the following travel necessities in sachet form: soap, toothpaste, towels, wet tissues, and toilet paper.

 Eco bags and convertible bags